Data Exchange, facilitating the development of innovative services to support a sustainable and efficient agriculture.

 S. Picardat: We chose to work with Dawex after performing rigorous benchmarks of the solutions available on the market, notably for their ability to handle the widest variety of use cases, ranging from open data to data commercialization.
 Dawex is also a French company.

 We also share common values as entrepreneurs, as well as cultural proximity and a desire to serve the community.
-Lastly, the platform’s flexibility and sophistication using the 3DS Outscale trusted Cloud ensures digital independence regarding agricultural data as a means to support food sovereignty in Europe.
+Lastly, the platform’s flexibility and sophistication using the OBS trusted Cloud ensures digital independence regarding agricultural data as a means to support food sovereignty in Europe.

 Dawex: What is the next step for Agdatahub?